Wildlife in Selous National Park

 3. Selous fly camping tours

 In a fly camp, temporary tents are set up in bushes that are smaller in size.
 This offers an adventurous way of going on a game drive and looking out for animals.
-Nothing is more thrilling than sleeping out in Africa’s wilderness during the night.
+Nothing is more thrilling than sleeping in Africa’s wilderness at night.

 However, fly camping tours are usually for those who can compromise their comfort.